ho109/My_Middle_School_Portfolio/README.md

 ## ❓ What is Entry?

 **Entry** is a Korean block-based coding platform similar to Scratch.
-Used widely in schools for teaching programming.
+Used widely in Korean schools for teaching programming.
 Supports:
 - AI model training
 - Object recognition
-- Micro:bit hardware connection

 ---